Joan Ferguson (Wentworth): Season 8

 As Joan's trial draws closer, the police discover that she had been stalking Vera and Grace prior to her attack by the homeless man, when her collection of photos are found, much to Vera's anger.
-Her endgame is revealed when the photos of Vera, Will and Jake at the shallow grave finally come to light, while, in turn, Vera has obtained official documents from Greg's file that proves Joan has regained her memory.
+Her plan is revealed when the photos of Vera, Will and Jake at the shallow grave finally come to light, while, in turn, Vera has obtained official documents from Greg's file that proves Joan has regained her memory.
 In a final attempt to expose Joan, Vera is suddenly backed into a corner and realises that she will lose Grace if her part in Joan's burial is presented to the court.
-As the court hearing takes place, Joan is prepared to call Vera's bluff, but suddenly reveals that her memory has returned, ultimately putting an end to Greg's career.
+As the court hearing takes place, Joan is prepared to call Vera's bluff, but suddenly reveals that her memory has returned, ultimately putting an end to her freedom, and also, Greg's career.
 Vera grows concerned as to why Joan made the confession while the trial was going in Joan's favour and wonders what she has planned.

 Joan overhears Lou and Judy discussing their escape plan, which involves bombing the prison.
-She informs Rita before it's too late, and a brutal fight erupts between Rita and Lou in which they are both placed in the slot when Joan pushes the alarm.
-Will informs Joan that her time at Wentworth is up and she is to be transferred to a psychiatric hospital.
+She informs Rita before it's too late, and a brutal fight erupts between Rita and Lou in which they are both placed in the slot when Joan pushes the panic button.
+Will informs Joan that her time at Wentworth is up and she is to be transferred to a psychiatric hospital, as a type of parting gift authorised by Greg following his dismissal.
 The bomb eventually explodes throwing what remains of Wentworth into chaos.
-Vera discovers that Ann Reynolds knew for sometime about the bomb and prevented it from being disarmed as a means of having Judy Bryant killed.
+Vera discovers that Ann Reynolds knew for sometime about the bomb and prevented it from being disarmed as a means of having Judy Bryant in the area of detonation, thus having her killed.
 Vera fights for her life when Ann tries to silence her by strangling her.
 Joan, having survived the blast, pulls Ann off Vera and snaps her neck, killing her.
-Joan carries Vera to safety outside the prison so that Grace would not be deprived of a mother.
+Joan carries Vera to safety outside the prison, and reveals that she saved her so that Grace would not be deprived of a mother.
 Joan smiles and walks away, disappearing into the night.
 When unaccounted for, it is believed that Joan was killed in the explosion.
 Vera, grateful for what Joan did, decides to remain quiet about Joan's escape.